Learn how to back up your company file in QuickBooks Desktop for Mac.

 Backing up your QuickBooks company file is something you should do daily, monthly and yearly.
 This way, if you ever run into a problem with your data, you’ll be able to restore your company file and get back to work.
 Here’s how.

-Note: Make sure to also keep a copy of your backups at a place besides your work.
-You can use an iCloud drive, USB key or Google Drive to store it.
+- Store the copy of your backups at a place besides your work.
+You can use an iCloud drive, Dropbox or Google Drive to store it.

 How to schedule automatic backups of your company file